IBM-Cloud/terraform-provider-ibm/website/docs/d/space.html.markdown

 The following arguments are supported:

-* `org` - (Required) The name of your Bluemix organization.
-You can retrieve the value by running the `bx iam orgs` command in the [Bluemix CLI](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started).
+* `org` - (Required) The name of your IBM Cloud organization.
+You can retrieve the value by running the `bx iam orgs` command in the [IBM Cloud CLI](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started).
 * `space` - (Required) The name of your space.
-You can retrieve the value by running the `bx iam spaces` command in the Bluemix CLI.
+You can retrieve the value by running the `bx iam spaces` command in the IBM Cloud CLI.

 ## Attribute Reference